How to Teach a Dog to Stay

 Why won’t MY dog stay?

-• They ask for too much too soon
+• You ask for too much too soon

 Too much too soon – duration

-Punishment for breaking the stay makes the dog feel insecure and makes him want to appease the owner, to do this he needs to get close to the owner.
-This often results in the puppy crawling after the owner time and again or constantly getting up for reassurance.
-The answer is to reinforce very short stays to begin with and to ensure that getting up from a stay is the last thing on a puppy’s mind.
+The answer is to reinforce very short stays to begin with and to ensure that getting up from a stay is the last thing on your puppy’s mind.

 Too much too soon – distractions